Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists the 10 ABS dataflow IDs with hand-curated plain-English support, distinct from siblings like describe_dataset and get_data.
+The description explicitly states the tool lists the 10 curated ABS dataflow IDs with plain-English support.
+It distinguishes itself from siblings like get_data (raw SDMX) and describe_dataset (metadata).
+Specific verb 'list' and resource 'curated dataflows' clearly define purpose.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.